Christine Carter, Ph.D.

 Resiliency Through Change: Leadership Essentials

 What do resilient people have that others don’t?
 What makes some people fear failure and hide their mistakes, while others embrace their blunders as opportunities to learn and do better the next time?
 New social science and brain research shows us how we can live and work from our “sweet spot” — that place of both power and ease.
-Christine shares three simple practices for fostering resilience—all rooted in the latest scientific research.
+Christine shares three simple practices for fostering resilience–-all rooted in the latest scientific research.

 How to be Courageous

 What do courageous people have that timid people don’t?
 What makes one person brave adversity, while others give up?
-New social science and brain research indicates that courage is better thought of as a skill anyone can develop rather than an in-born personality trait.
-In this talk Dr. Carter shares simple (but not always easy) practices for facing change with courage, inspiration, and grit, revealing tactics for recovering from mistakes and setbacks in a way that leave organizations more powerful, productive, successful, and happy than before.
+New social science and brain research indicates that courage is better thought of as a skill anyone can develop than an inborn personality trait.
+Christine teaches simple practices for facing fear with courage, inspiration, and grit, revealing tactics for recovering from mistakes and setbacks in a way that leave organizations more powerful, productive, successful, and happy than before.

 Praise for Christine Carter, Ph.D.